 End-to-End Encryption: Dialogue encrypts all video, audio and written exchanges with you.
 Data transmissions and communications on the Platform are end-to-end encrypted using TLS version 1.2.

-Privacy Policies and Training: Dialogue has implemented written policies and procedures that specifically address the privacy and security of your PHI.
+Privacy Policies and Training: Dialogue has implemented written policies, practices and procedures that specifically address the privacy and security of your personal information and PHI.
 Dialogue delivers privacy training to employees and contractors on how to safeguard personal information and mitigate operational risks.
-All Dialogue employees and contractors are contractually obligated to keep personal information confidential, use it only for the purposes for which we disclose it to them, and to process the personal information with the same standards set out in this Policy
+All Dialogue employees and contractors are contractually obligated to keep personal information confidential, use it only for the purposes for which we disclose it to them, and to process the personal information with the same standards set out in this Policy.

 SOC 2 Type II Compliance: Dialogue’s Information Security Policy and its related policies and processes are compliant with the trust services criteria relevant to security (“applicable trust services criteria”) set forth in TSP section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria), in accordance with CSAE 3000 and AICPA Guide to Reporting on an examination of Controls at a Service Organization Relevant to Security, Availability, Processing, Integrity, Confidentiality and Privacy (SOC 2).

-Please note that here is no guarantee against data breaches.
-However, Dialogue has taken reasonable measures to prevent a breach, as described above.
-In the event of a data breach, Dialogue will notify Users at the first reasonable opportunity of the breach, immediately apply remedial measures and notify any relevant provincial or federal authority in accordance with applicable laws.
+Dialogue has taken reasonable measures to prevent a breach of your personal information.
+In the event of a data breach, Dialogue will notify Users at the first reasonable opportunity of the breach (where applicable), immediately apply remedial measures and notify any relevant provincial or federal authority in accordance with applicable laws.